 - Additives: Flavored varieties (e.g., honey-roasted) often contain added sugars.
 Opt for raw, roasted, or unsalted versions.

-How to Incorporate Sunflower Seeds into a Keto Diet
+How to Incorporate Sunflower Seeds on Keto Diet

 - Snack Smart: Pre-portion servings to avoid overeating.